mgutz/nanoc3_blog/README.md

 Features:

-1. Uses the appropriate filter based on the file extension: .erb -> ERB, .haml -> HAML, .md, .markdown -> BlueCloth, .sass -> SASS
+1. Uses the appropriate filter based on the file extension: .erb -> ERB, .haml -> HAML, .md, .markdown -> kramdown, .sass -> SASS
 2. Uses the filesystem_combined datasource, so a separate .yaml metadata file is not needed for each item.
 3. Rolls/archives articles to front page.
 4. Generates tag pages.